nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-11-30-payment_processing.md

 Whether you're just starting out or looking to optimize your existing systems, this guide has something for everyone.

-In this guide, we'll cover everything from the basics of payment processing to advanced automation techniques.
+{% include table-of-contents-box.html bullet1tag="#payment-processes" bullet1="Common Payment Processes" bullet2tag="#recurring-payments" bullet2="Payment Automation" bullet3tag="#benefits" bullet3="Benefits of Automated Payments" bullet4tag="#subscription-models" bullet4="Subscritpion Models" bullet5tag="#picking-the-right-model" bullet5="Choosing the Right Subscription Model" bullet6tag="#subscription-pricing" bullet6="Subscription Service Pricing" %}

-We'll explore the benefits of setting up subscription services and provide tips on how to do it effectively.
+In this guide, we'll cover everything from the basics of payment processing to advanced automation techniques as well as the benefits of setting up subscription services and provide tips on how to do it effectively.

 You'll also learn about the latest trends in payment processing technology and how they can help improve your business operations.